Neutering Dogs: Yes or No?

 Other considerations include your dog’s diet, level of exercise, behavioural habits, previous physical or emotional trauma, existing health concerns, and overall lifestyle.

-If you own an intact animal and need to make a spay/neuter decision, I encourage you to first learn all you can about surgical sterilization options and the risks and benefits associated with the procedures.
+If you own an intact animal and need to make a spay/neuter decision, I encourage you to first learn all you can about surgical sterilisation options and the risks and benefits associated with the procedures.